Lerdsila Chumpairtour: Fighting style

-But, no matter the opponent or where ever he fought, Lerdsila says he went out to fight and enjoy it.
-After 200 fights, he said the most important thing in the sport is to enjoy what you're doing.
-Most importantly, Lerdsila says respecting your opponents is the most important thing when Thai boxing, which led to his style of fighting being fun and playful.
+But, no matter the opponent or where he fought, Lerdsila says he went out to fight and enjoy it.
+After 200 fights, he said it is important to enjoy what you're doing.
+Lerdsila says respecting your opponents is important in Thai boxing, which led to his style of fighting.

 Muay Thai career

 Thailand

 Lerdsila fought in both Rajadamnern Stadium, Lumpinee Stadium from 1999 to 2010 defeating notable opponents such as Watcharachai Kaewsamrit, Fahsuchon Sit-O, Jaroenchai Kesagym, Nongbee Kiatyongyut, and Anuwat Kaewsamrit.
 His biggest achievement occurred in 2004 when he defeated Pinsinchai and Won the Rajadamnern Stadium Super Bantamweight (122 lbs) title.

 K-1

 In 2012 Lerdsilla defended the WCK Muaythai Lightweight (135 lbs) World title against Gabriel Varga in the event K-1 World Grand Prix 2012 Los Angeles, California, losing a 3-round decision.

 China

 After a loss to Deng Zeqi, Lerdsila rematched Deng Zeqi twice for the WLF Muaythai Lightweight (135 lbs) World title and won both by decision.

 Lersilla would go 2 and 1 in his last 3 with a win against Wei Rui and later fought Wei Ninghui during Kunlun Fight 23.
 Lerdsila won a unanimous decision.

 In early 2015 he picked up two wins against Wang Wanben, Wei Ninghui.

 Lerdsila suffered decision loss to Deng Zeqi during the 2015 Wu Lin Feng & WCK Muaythai: China vs USA event.

 After his last defeat he fought 8 times winning 7 and a draw against Liu Wei, and during his run he defeated Zheng Kai in June 2017, Tang Yao in January 2016.

 Lerdsila fought Kang En during the 2017 Hero Legend event for the hero title.
 The fight went into an extra fourth round, where Lerdsila won a decision.